lucjans26/portfolio-notify/Security by design.md

 ![image](https://user-images.githubusercontent.com/46562627/171625743-4529d79c-7989-4a1c-8c18-ed9991083eb4.png)

+For the current scale of this application, the token scopes are sufficient.
+However in the future it would be essential to be prepared to deal with way more roles than the current application supports.
+This could be done in multiple ways.
+Within Laravel it could be handled within the controller which requires more logic which in turn is harder to upkeep.
+This might be a shortcomming within the current state of the framework.

 ## 5. Owasp Analysis tool
 If time allows a full owasp security check can be done using either free or paid tools like [Owasp Zed Attack Proxy](https://owasp.org/www-project-zap/) or [Acunetix](https://www.acunetix.com/).
 These tools check for (day-one) vunerabilities or security oversights in the existing codebase an can be used to a great extend to check the security of an application.